The Ultimate Guide to Choosing a Trade Promotion Optimization Solution

 Over the past few years, many TPO platforms have emerged, each offering a different set of product features.
 Purchasing a TPO application is a big commitment for any CPG organization, so before you dive in, be sure to thoroughly evaluate each system in order to make the most of your investment.

-In this guide, we examine the benefits of TPO tools, identify which key factors you should consider before purchasing, and what questions to ask in order to choose the right solution for your organization’s needs.
+- What questions to ask in order to choose the right solution for your organization’s needs

 5 Reasons Your Company Needs a TPO Application

-Automating TPO through an enterprise platform enables you to improve efficiency, productivity and profitability in these 5 ways:
+Automating trade promotion optimization through an enterprise platform enables you to improve efficiency, productivity and profitability in these 5 ways:

 Get rid of inaccurate baselines.
 Break down internal communication barriers so that you can concentrate on customers.
 Implement closed-loop analysis.